martin0004/traffic_light_classifier/README.md

-# Design
+# Pipeline

-The classifier is made of the following components.
+The classifier pipeline is made of the following components.
 These components are similar to the pipeline from reference [2].

 <img src="images/report/components.png" width="600"/>

-### Data Loader
+# Data Loader

 The data loader loads images in a format the classifier can manipulate.
 2 loading methods can be used.